QuentinRa/blog.quentinra.dev/games/unity-editor/index.md

 * **More**

 You can write new methods, add new attributes, ...
 See the [C# documentation](https://docs.microsoft.com/en-us/dotnet/csharp/tour-of-csharp/).
-If you are familiar with Java, it easy to sail in C#.
+If you are familiar with Java, it's easy to sail in C#.
 </div></div>
 </details>